-- A. Reimbursement will be at the current rates approved by the Board and negotiated agreement.
-Requests for reimbursement will be submitted on the approved form provided for that purpose. - B. Travel outside the School Corporation will be reimbursed at the regular fare rate charged the general public by common carrier, unless travel by private conveyance is more economical, in which case mileage will be reimbursed at the IRS rate.
-Taxi fare from home and conference destination to terminal and return is allowable with receipt.

-- C. Lodging and meals will be reimbursed at a reasonable per diem rate.
+- A. Reimbursement will be at the current rates approved by the Board.
+Requests for reimbursement will be submitted on Form 4243 F2 provided for that purpose. - B. Travel outside the School Corporation will be reimbursed at the regular fare rate charged the general public by common carrier, unless travel by private conveyance is more economical, in which case mileage will be reimbursed at the IRS rate. - C. Lodging and meals will be reimbursed at a reasonable per diem rate.
 All claims must be supported by original receipted bills. - D. Reimbursement for reasonable charges for tolls, lodging, parking, taxis, official telephone calls, and tips will be made upon presentation of supporting receipts. - E. Registration fees are reimbursable. - F. Sales tax on hotel bills is reimbursable.